FASCETS Training of Trainers

-This Training of Trainers (TOT) is for prospective facilitators who, as a result of having participated in the three-day FASD Workshop on the Neurobehavioral Model, recognize the need for wider understanding of the brain-behavior link.
-After completion of the training, they will be certified to deliver workshops and educate colleagues, parents and community partners to effectively work with people with Fetal Alcohol Spectrum Disorders and other brain-based conditions, using the FASCETS Neurobehavioral Model.
+This Training of Trainers (TOT) is for prospective facilitators who, as a result of having participated in a FASCETS three-day workshop on FASD and the Neurobehavioural Model, recognize the need for wider understanding of the brain-behavior link.
+They will then become equipped and certified to educate colleagues, parents and community partners to effectively work with people with Fetal Alcohol Spectrum Disorders and other brain-based conditions, using the FASCETS Neurobehavioral Model.

 As a result of this work, we will contribute to creating the conditions for all people, regardless of where they are on the neurobehavioral spectrum, to live healthy and meaningful lives.